-The Lewis Employment Agreement provided that on or prior to December 31, 2019, Mr. Lewis received an equity or equity based award with a grant date value of \$2,200,000 and that for each subsequent fiscal year ending during the term (commencing with Fiscal 2023), he was eligible to receive an equity or equity based award with a target value of 400% of his base salary.
+The Lewis Employment Agreement provided that on or prior to December 31, 2019, Mr. Lewis received an equity or equity based award with a grant date value of \$2,200,000 and that for each subsequent fiscal year ending during the term, he was eligible to receive an equity or equity-based award with a target value of 400% of his base salary.